 - 40-minute meeting limit for free users

 UberConference is the video conferencing solution developed by top VoIP-provider Dialpad.
 Joining a conference is as easy as entering the URL along with their participant PIN.
-The solution supports HD audio and video.
+The solution supports HD audio and video meetings.

-One of the main benefits of using UberConference is the fact that it’s completely browser-based.
+One of the main benefits of using UberConference is the fact that it’s a completely browser-based video call solution.
 There’s no need to download any program, although mobile apps exist for those who want to use UberConference on their smartphone or tablet.